Hurry Up Tomorrow: Streaming

 Upon the album's release, Hurry Up Tomorrow accumulated 58 million streams globally within its first day of availability on Spotify, and 302 million streams within its first week, becoming his largest streaming debut for all his studio projects on the platform.
 Furthermore, Hurry Up Tomorrow marks the largest streaming debut on the platform of any major album release in 2025 so far.

 United States

 In the United States, Hurry Up Tomorrow debuted at number one on the Billboard 200, with first week sales of 490,500 album-equivalent units, consisting of 171.5 million on-demand streams and 359,000 pure album sales, the latter figure being the highest for any male artist since 2020.
-With this feat, Hurry Up Tomorrow marked The Weeknd’s fifth Billboard 200 chart-topping album and his highest opening week sales by overall units in the country.
-The album also marked the second largest week opener of 2025 (after Morgan Wallen's I'm the Problem), and the largest for any album since Taylor Swift's The Tortured Poets Department (2024).
+With this feat, Hurry Up Tomorrow marked The Weeknd's fifth Billboard 200 chart-topping album and his highest opening week sales by overall units in the country.
+The album also marked the third largest week opener of 2025 (after Morgan Wallen's I'm the Problem), and the largest for any album since Taylor Swift's The Tortured Poets Department (2024).